boirving/MSSA-Hyper-V-Project-/README.md

 # MSSA-Hyper-V-Project-
-This project is what I have been working on while going thru the Microsoft software and systems academy.
+This project is what I have been working on while going thru the Microsoft Software and Systems Academy.